-select &rest identifiers &key all distinct from group-by having order-by set

-identifiers A set of sql expressions each of which indicates a column to query.

-all A Boolean.

-distinct A Boolean.

-from One or more SQL expression representing tables.

-group-by An SQL expression.

-having An SQL expression.

-order-by An SQL expression.

-set-operation An SQL expression.

-where An SQL expression.

-database A database object.
-This will default to the value of default-database.

-flatp A Boolean whose default value is NIL.

-result-types A field type specifier.
+select &rest identifiers &key all distinct from group-by having order-by set-operation where result-ty identifiers A set of sql expressions each of which indicates a column to query. all A Boolean. distinct A Boolean. from One or more SQL expression representing tables. group-by An SQL expression. having An SQL expression. order-by An SQL expression. set-operation An SQL expression. where An SQL expression. database A database object.
+This will default to the value of default-database. flatp A Boolean whose default value is NIL. result-types A field type specifier.
 The default is NIL.
 The purpose of this argument is cause CLSQL to import SQL numeric fields into numeric Lisp objects rather than strings.
 This reduces the cost of allocating a temporary string and the CLSQL users' inconvenience of converting number strings into number objects.
 A value of :auto causes CLSQL to automatically convert SQL fields into a numeric format where applicable.
 The default value of NIL causes all fields to be returned as strings regardless of the SQL type.
 Otherwise a list is expected which has a element for each field that specifies the conversion.
-Valid type identifiers are:

-:int Field is imported as a signed integer, from 8-bits to 64-bits depending upon the field type.:double Field is imported as a double-float number.t Field is imported as a string.If the list is shorter than the number of fields, the a value of t is assumed for the field.
-If the list is longer than the number of fields, the extra elements are ignored.
+Valid type identifiers are: If the list is shorter than the number of fields, the a value of t is assumed for the field.
+If the list is longer than the number of fields, the extra elements are ignored. field-names A boolean with a default value of T. When T, this function returns a second value of a list of field names.
+When NIL, this function only returns one value - the list of rows. result A list representing the result set obtained.
+For each tuple in the result set, there is an element in this list, which is itself a list of all the attribute values in the tuple.